Emanuel Swedenborg: Later history

 In the two and a half centuries since Swedenborg's death, various interpretations of his theology have been made, and he has also been scrutinized in biographies and psychological studies.
 Swedenborg, with his claimed new dispensation, has been considered by some to have a mental illness.

 While the insanity explanation was not uncommon during Swedenborg's own time, it is mitigated by his activity in the Swedish Riddarhuset (the House of the Nobility), the Riksdag (the Swedish parliament), and the Royal Swedish Academy of Sciences.
 Additionally, the system of thought in his theological writings is considered by some to be remarkably coherent.
 Furthermore, he was characterized by his contemporaries as a "kind and warm-hearted man", "amiable in his meeting with the public", speaking "easily and naturally of his spiritual experiences", with pleasant and interesting conversation.
 An English friend of Kant's who visited Swedenborg at Kant's behest described Swedenborg as a "reasonable, pleasant and candid man and scholar".
 Of note here is Swedenborg's statement that he was commanded by the Lord to publish his writings and "Do not believe that without this express command I would have thought of publishing things which I knew in advance would make me look ridiculous and many people would think lies".

+Possibility that Swedenborg had syphilis induced hallucinations.
+He was known to have mistresses.
+Lars Bergquist, his biographer, claimed that Swedenborg contracted syphilis from a prostitute.